 The easements of Transelec S.A. represent intangible assets with an indefinite useful life.

-Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+As of March 31, 2024 and December 31, 2023 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)

 10- INTANGIBLE ASSETS OTHER THAN GOODWILL (continued)